Automation Without Compromises: 6 Reasons to Adopt Andrew.

 Pipetting is easy?
 Then, you have never done it.
 With some commonly used automatic pipettes, you need to apply a 4 kg force with your thumb for each plunger action, and the average laboratory user, whether a scientist or a technician, may repeat this operation about 500 times per day.
 This physical work corresponds to lifting an aggregate of two tons per day with your thumb, with each of the 500 efforts at constant and controlled speeds, all the while simultaneously keeping your arm in an uncomfortable posture (automatic pipettes should preferably be kept in a vertical position), while under the stress of careful concentration and timing.
 It is no surprise that manual liquid handling can induce pain in most users, especially in those who exceed two hours per day of pipetting activity.
 Several studies have confirmed that extensive manual pipetting can have serious consequences.
 While experiments depending on such activities are critical, so are the health consequences of these experiments, not counting their impact on the accuracy of the experiments’ results (it is difficult to believe that the needed thumb action on the automatic pipette remains consistent through a day of work).
 The consequences of pipetting-induced pathologies are proven: they range from simple pain to various musculoskeletal disorders and ailments, affecting mainly the shoulders, the hand, the wrist, and the back.

-But why should anyone have to suffer any of this, now that there is an affordable tool called Andrew, capable of achieving reproducible experiments?
+But why should anyone have to suffer any of this, now that there is an affordable tool called Andrew, capable of achieving reproducible experiments by automated pipetting?

 Avoid Mistakes in Protocol Design.